srct/bookshare/README.md

 If prompted to install additional required packages, install those as well.

+When prompted to set your mysql password, it's advisable to set it as the same as your normal superuser password.

 ### The Virtual Environment

 Virtual environments are used to keep separate a projects packages from the main computer system, so you can use different versions of packages across different projects and ease deployment server setup.

 It's often recommended to create a special directory to store all of your virtual environments together, but some prefer keeping their virtual environment in the top level of their project's directory.
 If you choose the latter, make sure to keep the virtual environment folders out of version control.

+(For example, `mkdir ~/venv`, `cd ~/venv`)

 Run `sudo pip install virtualenv`